oryon-dominik/django-template/project_template_django/TLDR.md

 # Validate if everything works fine: run the tests.
 pytest

-# Add yourself to the contributors list.
+# Add yourself to the contributors list after you made your first commit.
 contributors-txt --aliases .\config\contributors\aliases.json
 ```